netscaler/netscaler-k8s-ingress-controller/docs/canary/canary.md

 You can configure canary deployment based on the HTTP request header which is controlled by clients.
 The request header notifies the Ingress to route the request to the service specified in the canary Ingress.
 When the request header contains the value mentioned in the Ingress annotation `ingress.citrix.com/canary-by-header:`, the request is routed to the service specified in the canary Ingress.

-### Canary deployment based on the HTTP request header value
+### Canary deployment based on the HTTP request header values

-You can also configure canary deployment based on the value of the HTTP request header which is an extension of canary by header.
+You can also configure canary deployment based on values of the HTTP request header which is an extension of canary by header.
 In this deployment, along with the `ingress.citrix.com/canary-by-header:` annotation, you also specify the `ingress.citrix.com/canary-by-header-value:` annotation.
 When the request header value matches with the value specified in the Ingress annotation `ingress.citrix.com/canary-by-header-value:` the request is routed to the service specified in the canary Ingress.
+You can specify multiple header values as a list of strings.

+Following is a sample annotation for canary deployment based on the HTTP request header values:

+ingress.citrix.com/canary-by-header-value: '["canary-header1","canary-header2","canary-header3","canary-header4"]'

 ### Configure canary deployment using Ingress annotations